 | C | 30 | 0.2 |

-The weighted average would be: (10 * 0.3) + (20 * 0.5) + (30 * 0.2) = 19
+The weighted average is (10 * 0.3) + (20 * 0.5) + (30 * 0.2) = 19.

 This result gives a more accurate representation of the data’s true central tendency.